Hotaro26/create-elctron-apps-from-web-url-for-linux/readme.md

-## Convert a Website into an Electron App on Arch Linux
+## Convert a Website into an Electron App on Arch Linux/Linux

 ### What is Nativefier?
 [Nativefier](https://github.com/nativefier/nativefier) is an open-source command-line tool that turns any web page URL into a standalone Electron desktop application.
 It basically wraps the site in an Electron shell, making it behave like a native app.